 Caution: The level of acidity in a pickled product is as important to its safety as it is to taste and texture.

 Select fresh, firm fruits or vegetables free of spoilage.
-Measure or weigh amounts carefully, because the proportion of fresh food to other ingredients will affect flavor and, in many
+Measure or weigh amounts carefully, because the proportion of fresh food to other ingredients will affect flavor and, in many instances, safety.

 Pickles with reduced salt content

 Recipes for pickles with reduced sodium content are provided in Guide 6 of the USDA Complete Guide to Home Canning.